The application period for the 2016 Bloomberg Manulife Prize is now CLOSED.

 Candidates for the Bloomberg Manulife Prize for the Promotion of Active Health must hold an academic appointment at a North American university, and be actively conducting research in a campus or hospital setting.

-Candidates must submit a complete application package prior to the established deadline of May 15, 2015.
-In addition to a curriculum vitae, this package will include a brief statement outlining the applicant’s past and ongoing research and explaining how this research currently or potentially enhances personal health and well-being, the promotion of active health and/or the prevention of illness.
+Candidates must submit a complete application package before the established deadline of 12:00pm on September 30th, 2016.
+In addition to a resume, the package will include a brief statement outlining the applicant’s past and ongoing research and explaining how this research currently or potentially enhances physical activity, nutrition, fitness or psychosocial context can influence personal health and well-being, and whose work could have a positive impact on behaviour and lifestyle choices.

 Past winners of the Bloomberg Manulife Prize are not eligible to re-apply.